horacio1986/rkd_docs/docs/en/steps.md

 ### Step 5:

-Now you can create any directory you like to get started.
-However, it is recommended that your directory reference a development intended for Odoo — I think that makes the most sense, right?
+Now you can create a directory of your choice to get started.
+However, it is recommended that your directory reference a development intended for Odoo, which makes the most sense, right?

 ### Step 6:

-Once your working directory is created, keep it empty and, once inside it, you can run your first command:
+Once you have created your working directory, keep it empty and once inside it, you can execute your first command:

 ~~~~
 rkd scaffold
 ~~~~
-This command will create inside your working directory all the files and folders necessary to build your Odoo development environment and to debug code with VSCode.
+This command will create all the necessary files and folders within your working directory to build your Odoo development environment and debug code with VSCode.